PrimeMurcia/LEMP-Stack/README.md

-# Deploy CodeIgniter On NGINX
+# Deploy CodeIgniter 3 On NGINX Manual Installation and Automated installation

 ## Whats is CodeIgniter?
 CodeIgniter is a powerful PHP framework with a very small footprint, built for developers who need a simple and elegant toolkit to create full-featured web applications. [official site](http://codeigniter.com).